senescent777/minimize-devuan-live/README.md

 - $distro/pt2.sh removes little more packages.
   If you want even lighter filesystem.squashfs
-	https://github.com/senescent777/some_scripts/blob/main/skripts/export/squ.ash.export can be used some day to make that .squashfs from / - partition
+	https://github.com/senescent777/some_scripts/blob/main/skripts/export/squ.ash.export can be used to make that .squashfs from / - partition

 - about all those .desktop-files under 1c0ns: i have started to work on them, maybe part of them are already doing what they're supposed to